kaguyalol/UC-BerkeleyCS61b-2014/recap/recap9.md

   - Must run regardless of an exception
   - If try or catch block has return statement, `finally` still runs
     * Flow jumps to the `finally` and back to the reture
-  - If try block causes other exceptions, `finally` still runs, but the exception is not catched, then down to the stack
+  - If try block causes other exceptions, `finally` still runs, but the exception is not caught, then down to the stack
   - If an exception happens in catch block, `finally` still runs

 4. Generics